 ||United State Representative|

 |Secretary of State

-||Board of Equalization
+||State Board of Equalization

-Under the “Top-Two Candidates Open Primary Act”, all candidates running for Voter-Nominated Offices, regardless of their party preference, will appear on the single combined ballot, and voters can vote for any candidate from any political party.
+Under the Top Two Candidates Open Primary Act, all candidates running for Voter-Nominated Offices regardless of their party preference, will appear on the single combined ballot and voters can vote for any candidate from any political party.

-In majority vote contests, candidates that receive a majority of the votes (more than 50%) in the Primary win outright.
-Otherwise, the top two candidates who receive the most votes in the Primary move on to the General Election.
+Nonpartisan Offices include the Superintendent of Public Instruction as well as Judicial Offices, County Offices, City of San Jose, and San Benito County Board of Education.
+A candidate's political party preference is not listed on the ballot and voters can vote for any candidate.
+In majority vote contests (at least 50% +1), candidates that receive a majority of the votes in the primary win outright.
+Otherwise, the top two candidates who receive the most votes in the primary move on to the general election.